 The working principle of UWB technology involves the transmission and reception of short-duration pulses of radio waves over a wide frequency spectrum.
 UWB utilizes the characteristics of these pulses to extract various information parameters, such as time of arrival (ToA) and time difference of arrival (TDoA), which are then used for positioning, ranging, or communication purposes.

 While UWB is a popular technology for indoor positioning, there are alternative technologies that can be considered depending on specific requirements including Wi-Fi, Bluetooth beacons, infrared, ultrasound and magnetic field.
 The most seamless and comprehensive system on the market belongs to Mapsted.
-Our system is beacon-free, has a one to three-metre accuracy, is scalable and easy to use.
+Our system is beacon-free, has a 1-5 metre accuracy, is scalable and easy to use.
 Our system also does not require additional hardware, saving you money on installation and maintenance.

 Let us show you how you can leverage hardware-free location positioning technology to better engage your customers and digitize their in-person experiences!Contact Sales